Abdelrahman-Elshahed/Covid-19-Classification/README.md

 ## Overview

 This project predicts whether a patient is at risk of COVID‑19 reinfection based on demographics, vaccination history, clinical data, and prior infection timelines.
-The API augments its prediction with a literature‑grounded explanation produced by a RAG pipeline that retrieves relevant PubMed abstracts from a FAISS index and summarizes them with Azure OpenAI.
+The API augments its prediction with a literature‑grounded explanation produced by a RAG pipeline that retrieves relevant PubMed abstracts from a FAISS index and summarizes them with Azure OpenAI ( GPT-4 ).

 Key model assets:
 - `covid_predictor_api/model/best_model.pkl` – trained ML Model classifier